Manav Gupta: Paintings

-Gupta's paintings are known for their contemplative and spiritual nature that explore the connection between the inner sanctums of the 'soul' and the 'natural world'.
+Gupta's paintings are known for their contemplative and spiritual nature that explore the connection between the inner sanctums of the soul and the natural world.
 His work encompasses a wide range of mediums, including watercolours, acrylics, oils, sculptures, and multimedia.
-Gupta's artistic journey has led to the maturation and development of his style.
-"Environment consciousness", "light" and "hope" are the central themes to Gupta's works.
-Some of his notable series on paintings are, titled "Intimate Whispers", "Rainforests", "Non-Limiting Horizons", "Lyrics of Light", "Shoonya-from Beyond" and "Umbilical Cords of Earth, Air, Water, Fire & Space".
+"Environment consciousness", "light" and "hope" are the central themes of his works.
+Some of his notable series on paintings are titled Intimate Whispers, Rainforests, Non-Limiting Horizons, Lyrics of Light, Shoonya – from Beyond and Umbilical Cords of Earth, Air, Water, Fire & Space.